rust-lang/book/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 that the path is relative.

-Choosing whether to use a relative or absolute path is a decision you’ll make based on your project, and depends on whether you’re more likely to move item definition code separately from or together with the code that uses the item.
-For example, if we move the `front_of_house` module and the `eat_at_restaurant` function into a module named `customer_experience`, we’d need to update the absolute path to `add_to_waitlist`, but the relative path would still be valid.
+Choosing whether to use a relative or absolute path is a decision you’ll make based on your project, and it depends on whether you’re more likely to move item definition code separately from or together with the code that uses the item.
+For example, if we moved the `front_of_house` module and the `eat_at_restaurant` function into a module named `customer_experience`, we’d need to update the absolute path to `add_to_waitlist`, but the relative path would still be valid.
 However, if we moved the `eat_at_restaurant` function separately into a module named `dining`, the absolute path to the `add_to_waitlist` call would stay the same, but the relative path would need to be updated.
 Our preference in general is to specify absolute paths because it’s more likely we’ll want to move code definitions and item calls independently of each other.

 Let’s try to compile Listing 7-3 and find out why it won’t compile yet!
-The error we get is shown in Listing 7-4.
+The errors we get are shown in Listing 7-4.

 ```console
 {{#include ../listings/ch07-managing-growing-projects/listing-07-03/output.txt}}